THE WEDDING PHOTO GUIDE

 Timing

 It takes about 20-30 minutes for these photos.
 I cannot stress this enough: YOU WANT THESE PHOTOS.
-Please do not skimp on your formal portrait time, it is usually the shortest time of the day and the photos that are treasured most for lifetimes, you want these photos.
+Please do not skimp on your portrait time, it is usually the shortest time of the day and the portraits are the most printed and shared, for lifetimes, you want these photos.

 The List